fr3e1/30-2-notes/Social 30-2/Unit 2/Chapter 5/Chapter 5B - The responses to classical liberalism.md

 Citizens, including feminists and human rights activists began pressuring society for changes

-Feminism has had a broad range of movements, ranging centuries.
-Classical feminists would be placed on the left side, they believe in liberal values as the WANT change and are looking for more group rights over individual rights
+Feminism has had a broad [[Range]] of movements, ranging centuries.
+Classical feminists would be placed on the left side, they believe in liberal [[Values]] as the WANT change and are looking for more group rights over individual rights
 ![[Pasted image 20251029142227.png]]